Jesus’ name is holy. That’s why we honor It—and why taking His divine name in vain is such a grave sin.

 How amazing!
 The Trinity is a community of Persons and Jesus calls us into community with Himself, the other Members of the Trinity, and the Body of Christ, His Church.

-Jesus’ name also reminds us of the ultimate reality that “God saves” and that we are His sons and daughters.
+Jesus’ Name also reminds us of the ultimate reality that “God saves” and that we are His sons and daughters.
 Jesus became like us in everything but sin so that we might spend our time on earth growing more and more like Him.

-3. Devotion to Jesus’ name is present in Sacred Scripture.
+3. Devotion to Jesus’ Name is present in Sacred Scripture.

-In Philippians 2:6-11, St. Paul talks about Christ’s sovereignty born of His humility in accepting crucifixion:
+In Philippians 2:6-11, St. Paul talks about Christ’s sovereignty, born of His humility, in accepting crucifixion:

 Philippians 2:6-11 (emphasis added)

-The efficacy of Jesus’ name is further shown in other parts of the New Testament.
+The efficacy of Jesus’ Name is further shown in other parts of the New Testament.

-Imagine the preciousness of Jesus’ name, not only to those healing, but for those that were healed!
+Imagine the preciousness of Jesus’ Name, not only to those healing, but for those that were healed!

-So Jesus’ name deserves to be treated with reverence and to be proclaimed joyfully by each of us.
+So Jesus’ Name deserves to be treated with reverence and to be proclaimed joyfully by each of us.

-4. Formal devotion to the Holy Name of Jesus was established hundreds of year ago.
+4. Formal devotion to the Holy Name of Jesus was established hundreds of years ago.

-If you’ve ever seen the letters IHS, you’ve seen a monogram of the name of Jesus.
+If you’ve ever seen the letters IHS, you’ve seen a monogram of the Name of Jesus.

 In the early 15th century, St. Bernardine of Siena and St. John Capistrano brought with them an emblem on their missionary journeys.
-St. Ignatius of Loyola chose this emblem for the Jesuit order when he founded it in the 16th century:
+St. Ignatius of Loyola chose this emblem for the Jesuit Order when he founded it in the 16th century:

 Taking IHS as one’s emblem may have had a symbolic meaning beyond asking God to grant protection to one’s city and home; it would show fealty to a Lord greater than the lords of men.

-5. Eastern Catholics honor Jesus’ name through the Jesus Prayer.
+5. Eastern Catholics honor Jesus’ Name through the Jesus Prayer.

-To keep His name always on your lips, consider adopting a prayer popular among Eastern Catholics and our Orthodox brothers and sisters: the Jesus Prayer.
+To keep His Name always on your lips, consider adopting a prayer popular among Eastern Catholics and our Orthodox brothers and sisters: the Jesus Prayer.

 Often prayed on a prayer rope called a chotki, it can also be prayed on regular rosary beads.